wilky2392/ch04-git-basics/exercise-2/README.md

 4. Add this file to _git_.
 See [Adding Files](file:///home/otoomet/tyyq/teaching/info201/book/localbook/build/git-basics.html#adding-files).

+5. Add the image to this file using markdown syntax.

 5. Write a paragraph of text where you explaine what the picture is about.
 Feel free to add more.